-This bill enacts Part VI of Chapter 36 of Title 13 of the Louisiana Revised Statutes, specifically addressing the qualifications, duties, and financial management of the coroner's office in St. Tammany Parish.
+This bill enacts a new Part VI of Chapter 36 of Title 13 of the Louisiana Revised Statutes, specifically addressing the qualifications, duties, and financial management of the coroner's office in St. Tammany Parish.
 It establishes specific qualifications for candidates wishing to serve as coroner, including citizenship, age, moral character, and a clean criminal record.
-Additionally, the coroner is required to maintain detailed records of their work and expenditures, which must be submitted to the St. Tammany Parish Council for oversight.
-The council is granted the authority to remove the coroner if they are found to be non-compliant with the established qualifications.
+Additionally, it mandates that candidates must certify their qualifications and submit a criminal history record to the St. Tammany Parish Clerk of Court.
+The bill also outlines the coroner's responsibilities, including maintaining records of time and expenditures, and allows the parish council to remove the coroner if they fail to meet the established qualifications.

 SB452 Engrossed: